metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
 They are notqueryable and should be preserved when modifying objects.More info: http://kubernetes.io/docs/user-guide/annotations
 - `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
 May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels
+- `name` (String) The name of the resource.
+Only supported for certain types